 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Coloured scanning electron micrograph (SEM) of Clostridium spore formation and developmental stages, vegetative cell (left) to mature spore forming cell with large spore (right).
+Scanning electron micrograph (SEM) of Clostridium spore formation and developmental stages, vegetative cell (left) to mature spore forming cell with large spore (right).
 Clostridium sp. are Gram-positive, endospore-forming, anaerobic, rod prokaryotes that occur in many environments.
 In their vegetative stage they rapidly undergo division and retain their thin, rod-shaped (bacillus) appearance.
 When environmental conditions become less favourable for normal growth the vegetative cells will to form a spore (endospore) inside the cell.
 Spores can remain viable for many years and will start to grow when more favourable growth conditions occur.
 Important Clostridium species include: Clostridium botulinum causes food poisoning (botulism), wound infections and infant botulism.
-Clostridium difficile a spore-forming bacteria.
-It is the major cause of pseudomembranous colitis and antibiotic produced diarrhoea.
-Magnification: x2,500 when shortest axis.
+Magnification: x2,500 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.